Exposure Control Plan – Communicable Diseases

-Employees are entitled to up to three hours paid leave to receive the vaccine.
+Employees are entitled to up to three hours paid leave to receive the vaccine and booster doses.
 International and out-of-province students have access to BC’s vaccination program by registering by phone Call 1-833-838-2323.
 Translators available. » Learn more

 Plan for responding to elevated risk

-TRU, led by the Office of Safety and Emergency Management, will regularly monitor and review communicable disease information and trends provincially through the Provincial Health Office and locally through Interior Health.
+TRU, led by the Office of Safety and Emergency Management, regularly monitors and reviews communicable disease information and trends provincially through the Provincial Health Office and locally through Interior Health.
 If community risk elevates and communicable disease transmission increases in our region, TRU will update our campus communities of any changes that could impact university activities based off advice/direction from Provincial Health/Interior Health.

 - Masks may move from personal choice to required

 - Enhanced cleaning protocols — increased cleaning across campus and or in targeted spaces